> Health & Safety

 Amplify provide staff and mentor supervision, safety equipment, and training to help ensure campers have a safe and fun experience.
 Amplify staff are on campus 24 hours a day in case of an emergency.
 Our programming is designed to encourage campers to gain confidence, learn and develop life skills, and explore independence while maintaining the structure and supervision necessary for a safe and overall enjoyable camp experience.
 Amplify utilizes the following resources and programs to promote health and safety:

-Amplify Summer Camp program directors and staff are trained in first aid/cpr, and are responsible for disbursement of medications and general care as needed.
+Amplify Summer Camp program directors and staff are trained in first aid/cpr, in addition we have a full time nurse who responsible for disbursement of medications and general care as needed.
 All medications are stored in a locked area accessible only to staff.

 For illnesses and medical emergencies requiring additional assistance, appropriate EMS procedures are followed including contacting the parent/guardian and/or person(s) listed on the emergency contact form.